input-output-hk/PSG/examples/js/README.md

 ## How to execute example for StoreAndHash service

 1. Make sure, that you have registered an account in [PSG Self Serve UI](https://psg.iog.services/), purchased a package and generated API Token.
-2. Update access key, secret key, bucket and region from your AWS S3 bucket in src/store_and_hash_client.js:
+2. Replace AWS_ACCESS_KEY, AWS_SECRET_KEY, AWS_S3_BUCKET and BUCKET_REGION with your S3 account values and replace demo-file-path with your desired path in src/store_and_hash_client.js:
 ```shell
 const reqs = [
     new StoreAndHashMessages.StoreAndHashRequest()